a-melino/Python-Food-Marketing-Analysis/README.md

 ### Analysis and Visualization

 The first analysis was done on the age groups.
-Visualizations were created for campaing acceptance rate by age, percentage of total customers by age, amount spent per age group, and amount spent when accepting marketing campaigns by age group.
+Visualizations were created for campaign acceptance rate by age, percentage of total customers by age, amount spent per age group, and amount spent when accepting marketing campaigns by age group.

 These are the visualizations that were generated for these metrics: